 - ½ tsp baking powder

-- Preheat the oven to 200C.
-Peel, cube and roast the squash for 30 minutes until soft, but not browned.
-Puree, then stir in the milk.
+- Preheat the oven to 400F / 200C.
+Peel, cube and roast the squash with a splash or oil for 30 minutes until soft, but not browned.
+Add to a blender or large bowl, along with the milk and puree.

 - Reduce the heat to 180C.
-Grease a 23cm diameter cake tin and dust with a little flour.
+Grease a 9" / 23cm round cake pan and dust with a little flour.

 - Beat together the butter and sugar until light and fluffy.
 Add the eggs and mix, then blend in the squash mixture.